dgryski/go-perfbook/performance.md

 maybe having an array was the wrong choice and you'd be better off paying the O(1) lookup cost for a map instead.

 Choose the simplest reasonable data structure and move on.
-CS 101, writing "not-slow software".
-Don't be dumb.
+This is CS 101 for writing "not-slow software".
 This should be your default development mode.
 If you know you need random access, don't choose a linked-list.
 If you know you need in-order traversal, don't use a map.
 Requirements change and you can't always guess the future.
 Make a reasonable